 I’m still on Facebook, for now.
 They at least acknowledge the existence of incorrect information and harmful social interaction.
 I’m not happy with providing a platform for ideas designed to kill me.
 I won’t spend time on a social platform that allows them space to spread their lies.
 Consequently those who voice views about political purity, religious purity, racial purity, promote the lie that life is a zero sum game that requires I harm others to win, these kinds of people and beliefs are not welcome anywhere that I am expected to be.
 I would ban these people myself.
 I do block and report these people when I’m given the tools to do so.

 Authority might be necessary, but authority need not lead to authoritarianism.
 The difference between allowing Donald Trump to take office because existing mechanisms put him in position to assume that office, and not allowing Caudillo Trump to violate the law in the name of his whims or his stormtrumper’s whims is exactly how that ethical hair is split.

-This should be the question every pundit ask every Republican who won an office last night, since everyone of them swore fealty to King Trump in order to win (embroidery here) The question should be asked every time they hold a presser.
+This should be the question that every pundit asks every Republican who won an office last night, since every one of them swore fealty to King Trump in order to win.
+The question should be asked every time they hold a presser.
 It should be asked every time they are seen in public.
 It should be asked in front of their wives.
 Their children.
 Their families.
 Everyone needs to have the blatant corruption at the heart of every Republican victory last night spelled out in the most graphic, disgusting terms possible.